Out in the line-up or on the beach, you’ll probably hear a lot of surf slang that makes you go: “What does that mean?”

 As the name implies, it happens when you get so thrown around under the water that your body becomes like a ragdoll.

-You have no control of your arms or legs underwater and are victim to the wave and wherever it takes you until you can reach the surface again.
+You have no control of your arms or legs underwater.
+Down there you are victim to the wave and wherever it takes you until you can reach the surface again.

-Another related term is “worked,” if one gets severely beaten down after wiping out.
-The proper construction would be like, “I got so worked,” meaning you were thrown down and tossed around beneath the surface.
+Another related term of surf slang is “worked,” if one gets severely beaten down after wiping out.
+The proper construction would be like, “I got so worked”.
+It means you were thrown down and tossed around beneath the surface.